 The School of Biomedical Engineering, Science and Health Systems

-The School of Biomedical Engineering, Science, and Health Systems offers a Bachelor of Science program in Biomedical Engineering with a choice of five concentration areas: biomaterials and tissue engineering, human performance engineering, biomedical informatics, biomedical devices and imaging, and neuroengineering.
+The School of Biomedical Engineering, Science and Health Systems offers a bachelor of science program in biomedical engineering with a choice of five concentration areas: biomaterials and tissue engineering, biomechanics and human performance engineering, biomedical informatics, biomedical devices and imaging, and neuroengineering.

 About the School

-The School of Biomedical Engineering, Science, and Health Systems (formerly the Biomedical Engineering and Science Institute, founded in 1961) is a leader in biomedical engineering and biomedical science research and education.
+The School of Biomedical Engineering, Science and Health Systems (formerly the Biomedical Engineering and Science Institute, founded in 1961) is a leader in biomedical engineering and biomedical science research and education.
 The undergraduate program was inaugurated in September 1998 and has steadily grown to attract the highest ability students at the University.
-The program has received accreditation by the Accreditation Board of Engineering Technology (ABET) in 2002 and again in 2008.
+The undergraduate biomedical engineering curriculum is accredited by the Engineering Accreditation Commission of ABET.

-Our academic thrust areas, both in research and education, are at the forefront of biosensing, bioimaging, bioinformation engineering and integrated bioinformatics, drug delivery, biomedical ultrasound & optics, bionanotechnology, cellular tissue engineering, neuroengineering and human performance.
-Emerging initiatives include skin bioengineering, pediatric engineering and homeland security technologies.
+The School's academic thrust areas, both in research and education, are at the forefront of biosensing, bioimaging, bioinformation engineering and integrated bioinformatics, drug delivery, biomedical ultrasound & optics, bionanotechnology, cellular tissue engineering, neuroengineering and human performance.
+Emerging initiatives include skin bioengineering and pediatric engineering.
 Various departments at Drexel University offer courses that are suited for students in biomedical engineering and biomedical science.
-Our curriculum complements the strengths of the Colleges of Arts & Sciences, Business, Engineering, Information Science, Law and Medicine.
-As a whole, our curriculum offers the advanced knowledge needed for industrial careers, health professions, graduate research or careers in highly specialized fields such as pre-professional health (medical, dental, and veterinary) and pre-law.
+The School's curriculum complements the strengths of the Colleges of Arts & Sciences, Business, Engineering, Computing & Informatics, Law, Medicine, and Nursing.
+As a whole, the curriculum offers the advanced knowledge needed for industrial careers, health professions, graduate research or careers in highly specialized fields such as pre-professional health (medical, dental, and veterinary) and pre-law.

 The marriage of technology with biology and medicine drives the 21st Century industrial enterprise.
-Consistent with this mission, we strive for clinical and industrial relevance in our academic pursuits.
-We enjoy a strong entrepreneurship program in biomedical technologies.
-Our alliance with regional economic development agencies and corporations together with our advisors from business development, legal, and investment communities sustains the growth of this program.
-The students and faculty of the School are committed to move their discoveries from our laboratories to clinical practice or home use.
-The success of our Translational Research in Biomedical Technologies Program has been recognized and funded regionally as well as nationally.
+Consistent with this mission, the School strives for clinical and industrial relevance in our academic pursuits, and also maintains a strong entrepreneurship program in biomedical technologies.
+The School's alliance with regional economic development agencies and corporations together with advisors from business development, legal, and investment communities sustains the growth of this program.
+The students and faculty of the School are committed to move their discoveries from laboratories to clinical practice or home use.
+The success of the Translational Research in Biomedical Technologies program has been recognized and funded regionally as well as nationally.

-Our School has experienced remarkable growth in recent years thanks to our outstanding research portfolio, high quality and innovative undergraduate program, and our multidisciplinary approach to education and research.
-Another competitive advantage of our School is the unique free-standing university-level administrative structure with its own tenure-track faculty lines, budget and space.
-This helps us transcend the traditional organizational boundaries of engineering, sciences and medicine.
-Our independence allows us to pursue growth and collaborations in various disciplines.
-Our small size gives us agility to reconfigure and reorganize in response to emerging opportunities.
+The School has experienced remarkable growth in recent years thanks to our outstanding research portfolio, high quality and innovative graduate and undergraduate programs, and our multidisciplinary approach to education and research.
+Another competitive advantage is the unique free-standing university-level administrative structure with its own tenure-track faculty lines, budget and space.
+This helps transcend the traditional organizational boundaries of engineering, sciences and medicine.
+The School's independence allows the pursuit of growth and collaborations in various disciplines and its structure provides agility to reconfigure and reorganize in response to emerging opportunities.
 The University Strategic Plan recognizes our School of Biomedical Engineering, Science and Health Systems as “Drexel’s prototype of academic integration. ”

 Co-operative Education